The Declining Reach of Unsolicited Calls

 Do Not Call Lists and Jurisdictional Variation

 Federal Do Not Call lists represent one reference point.
 Consent standards and enforcement vary by state and jurisdiction and have shifted over time.
-As a result, assumptions that apply in one context may not apply in another.
-Review details here:https://www.fcc.gov/general/telemarketing-and-robocalls
+As a result, assumptions that apply in a particular context may not apply in another.
+Review details here: https://www.fcc.gov/general/telemarketing-and-robocalls

 Mobile Numbers and Added Ambiguity